 Note: If you uploaded your document to the Grammarly Editor, our formatting options will be deactivated.
 This is done in order to preserve the formatting of your original document.
 Although your document will appear as plain text in the Grammarly Editor, your original formatting will be preserved in the version you download after editing.
 To learn more about how to preserve the original formatting, check this article.

 If you want to achieve a specific goal with your text, Grammarly’s here to help!
-Simply select your preferred goals in the menu indicated below:
+To adjust your goals, click Goals in the right-side panel, choose your preferred settings, and click Done:

-Note: The Domain feature is available only to Grammarly Premium subscribers.
+Note: The Domain feature is available only to Premium, Business, and Grammarly @edu users.

 Changing font size and other settings